Frequently Asked Questions

 Of course!
 Music is a performance art and sharing it with others is important.
 You will be well prepared for each performance.
 Your director will make sure you are fully prepared to play your best and have fun doing it.
 The plan is to perform small concerts for small audiences whenever we have pieces ready, and to play our big concert in May/June.

-No. Please contact our Head of Education, Donna Dupuy to arrange a time so that our band director can properly welcome you with music, a stand and a chair!
-You can use our Contact Us form.
+No. Please contact us in advance so that we can properly welcome you with music, a stand and a chair!
+You can use our Contact Us form to tell us of your interest.

 As a member, you gain access to the members-only area of this website where we maintain a band calendar and details about upcoming events.
 New information is also reviewed at break time during each class.
 There are email broadcasts, as needed, and often emails from your music director about upcoming events or class preparation.
 Notes about current repertoire and other class details are available online in band-specific music folders.